Lucky you!

 In the beginning it is recommended to sanitize jars and equipment with boiling water prior to use.
 You don’t want any funky bacteria or mold spores in your new culture!

 Over the course of 4 to 14 days you will be building a sourdough starter large enough to use for baking.
-The starter will have a final hydration percentage of 100% (equal weight flour to water), which is what most recipes call for and is the best ratio for strong fermentation.
+The starter will have a final hydration percentage of 100% (equal weight flour to water), which is what most recipes call for and is a good ratio for strong fermentation.

 During the initial revival of your starter, you will be removing portions called discard.
 Later, when your starter is fully active, you can save the discard for other baking projects, but during the revival process it is not suitable for consumption and should be thrown away or composted.